 Even better, both Toronto, the University of British Columbia and McGill University all rank in the world’s top 50 according to the Times World University Rankings 2020

 36: Respected passport

-The Canuck passport is one of the most respected and accepted in the world.
-Canada also allows dual citizenship and so it’s a welcome prize once you’ve passed the Canadian Citizenship Test.
+The Canuck passport is among the most respected and accepted in the world.
+Canada also allows dual citizenship so it’s a welcome prize once you’ve passed the Canadian Citizenship Test.

 37: A country you can be proud of

 Canada may not be perfect, but it is getting there.
 With so many great reasons for moving to Canada, it’s no wonder that Canadians are so proud to be Canadian.

 They even wrote a song about it for their 150th Anniversary: